hperrin/svelte-material-ui/INSTALL.md

 ## Importing Components

-**Please not that these imports will not work if you don't install a theme.
-See the default theme below.**
+**Please note that these imports require a theme.
+See the default or custom theme below.**

 You will always import Svelte components from the individual packages.